ASquirrelsTail/tumble-together/README.md

 $ npm run build
 ```

-To start the Express server with the ability to wor together live on the same board run:
+To start the Express server with the ability to work together live on the same board run:

 ```
 $ npm run start